danrlu/Fuller_Lab_paper/README.md

 # Scripts for the paper from D. Lu, H. Sin, C. Lu and M. T. Fuller.

   - I'm trying to have all the scripts here to reproduce the data analysis.
+I'm keeping them as they are for record keeping, despite the following caveats:

-  - There are places for improvement (mostly, in several steps unzipping/writing out intermediate files was not necessary), and
+  - ... in several steps unzipping/writing out intermediate files was not necessary....

-  - Our high performance computing cluster upgraded from SGE to SLURM somewhere in the middle of analysis so it's a mix of job script format.
-I'm keeping them as they are for record keeping.
+  - ... our high performance computing cluster upgraded from SGE to SLURM somewhere in the middle of analysis so it's a mix of job script format.

 **1.sequencing_data_processing** includes scripts that process raw sequencing data (RNA-seq, ATAC-seq, CAGE) to (a) files for viewing in genomic browser, and (b) raw read counts to downstream analysis.